zarf-dev/zarf/CONTRIBUTING.md

 First off, thanks so much for wanting to help out! :tada:

 This document describes the steps and requirements for contributing a bug fix or feature in a Pull Request to Zarf!
 If you have any questions about the process or the pull request you are working on feel free to reach out in the [Zarf Dev Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03BP9Z3CMA).
+The doc also details a bit about the governance structure of the project.

 ## Developer Experience